Creeping thermocapillary motion of a Newtonian droplet suspended in a viscoelastic fluid: Equations of motion and boundary conditions

 vectors to the interface, where primes denote derivatives w.r.t. $\theta$.
 For a spherical droplet, $\zeta(\theta)=0$, and the equations above trivially reduce to ${\bm n}=\hat{\bm e}_r$ and ${\bm t}=\hat{\bm e}_\theta$, where $\hat{\bm e}_r$ and $\hat{\bm e}_\theta$ are the corresponding unit vectors of our spherical coordinate system.

 The boundary conditions employed in this work are given by the following set of equations

 where all quantities are evaluated at the position of the interface, $r=1+\zeta(\theta)$.
-Here, $\alpha=\tilde{\eta}/\eta_{0}$ is the viscosity contrast between the inner and outer fluids, and $\gamma$ denotes the ratio of the thermal conductivity of the droplet phase to that of the continuous phase.
+Here, $\alpha=\tilde{\eta}/\eta_{0}$ is the viscosity contrast between the inner and outer fluids, and $\gamma$ denotes the ratio of the thermal conductivity of the droplet phase to that of the suspending fluid.
+It should be emphasised that the term $\vartheta \bm{\nabla} \cdot \bm{n}$ appearing in Eq.
+(16) represents a non-linear coupling between the shape of the droplet and the temperature profile, making it impossible to solve the equations of motion exactly at each order in $Wi$.
 The kinematic conditions, Eqs.\eqref{eq:velkinematic}, imply that the interface is stationary, while Eqs.\eqref{eq:velcont}, \eqref{eq:tempcont} and \eqref{eq:tempflux} ensure that the tangential components of the velocity, temperature, and the temperature flux are continuous across the interface.
 The final conditions, Eqs.\eqref{eq:stressnormal} and \eqref{eq:stresstangential}, ensure the balance of the normal and tangential components of the local force per unit area acting on the interface; in writing these equations, we have taken into account that the interfacial tension is a function of the local temperature (see, e.g., \cite{subr_balasubr:2001}).

 Far away from the droplet, the velocity and temperature fields must assume their unperturbed values

 where $U$ is the yet to be determined droplet speed, cf. Fig. \ref{fig:drop_scheme}.
 All fields must also be regular inside the droplet.
 Furthermore, the total force acting on a neutrally buoyant droplet should be zero, with only the $z$-component of the force providing a non-trivial condition.
 Formulated for the inner phase, this requirement yields